-Setting of measuring voltage outputs voltage of maximum 1000V between the "OUTPUT" terminal and "INPUT" terminal or "GUARD" terminal.
+Setting of measuring voltage outputs voltage of maximum 1000V between the "OUTPUT" terminal and "INPUT" terminal or the outer electrode (shielded side).
 It is very hazardous.
 Be certain to connect a measuring terminal by turning the POWER switch off and checking that "POWER" on the panel is extinguished.
-Caution.
-High voltage is output also between the "OUTPUT" terminal and ground if the "GUARD" terminal and "GROUND" terminal are connected.